Juicy Smoked Burgers on the Traeger Grill

 This post may contain affiliate links.

 This is the BEST Traeger burger recipe!
 Smoky, juicy, and full of flavor, this recipe is a twist on an old retro burger recipe.
-Tender, lean ground beef is combined with the addition of some special ingredients for flavor and texture to make the BEST smoky burgers you will ever have.
-You’re going to love them!
+Tender, lean ground beef is combined with some special ingredients for flavor and texture to make the BEST smoky burgers you will ever have!

 This is a close up view of the Traeger burger patties on the grill grates, half with melted cheese.

-Whenever we are having company for a backyard BBQ, my husband and I have a go-to burger recipe that gets TONS of compliments every time!
+Whenever we have company for a backyard BBQ, my husband and I have a go-to burger recipe that gets TONS of compliments every time!

-This particular recipe is based on an old classic–you can see the original here on a site called Yesterdish— a site devoted to rescuing America’s lost recipes.
-I’m not totally sure where it originates other than it came out of the recipe box in North Carolina.
+This particular recipe is based on a beloved old classic–you can see the original here on a site called Yesterdish— a site devoted to rescuing America’s lost recipes.
+I’m not totally sure where it originates, other than it came out of the recipe box in North Carolina.

 To make this smoked Traeger burger recipe, you need: